 - You will no longer need to register with the ICO.

-To comply with the old (still current until 25th May 2017) Data Protection Act 1998 you need to register as a data controller, which involves paying the ICO (Information Commissioner’s Office) an annual payment of £35.
+To comply with the old (still current until 25th May 2018) Data Protection Act 1998 you need to register as a data controller, which includes paying the ICO (Information Commissioner’s Office) an annual payment of £35.

 A big change here is that you can no longer charge an administrative fee for people to access the data you have on them and you have to respond with all the data you have within a month.